forbesmyester/pipeawesome2/README.md

 ### Pipe Variations

-When thinking about passing data between programs, when the recieving program dies or closes it's input, we eventually we end up with data coming out from the sending program, but with nowhere for it to go.
+Thinking about passing data between programs, when the recieving program dies or closes it's input, we end up with data coming out from the sending program, but with nowhere for it to go.
 In this situation I think we have three options:

 1. Terminate (T): Terminate Pipeawesome.
 2. Finish (F): Close the pipe - letting the sending program deal with the problem itself (this will likely cause a cascade effect).
-3. Consume (C): Pipeawesome will keep the pipe open by consuming the data itself (bug discarding it).
+3. Consume (C): Pipeawesome will keep the pipe open by consuming the data itself (but discarding it).

 You can specify the the pipe variation using: